 IV.
 What Is a Carbon Steel Pan Used For?

 Carbon steel is lighter and more flexible than cast-iron with sloped rather than straight walls.
 As a result, you’ll have great durability and a non-stick surface.

 You can move these pans seamlessly from stovetop to oven.
 The sloped walls help you to sauté, toss, and flip your food like a chef.
 Although lightweight and easy to lift, carbon steel is more durable than cast iron and won’t crack if you drop it accidentally.

 So, what are carbon steel pans used for, then?

 A pan made from carbon steel is tailor-made for cooking food that would stick to cast-iron skillets.
 It can also be used for foods that need tossing and flipping, as the sloped sides help prevent any spillage.

 Try whipping up a steak in one of these pans.
 Cook the steak rapidly on medium-high to high so you get that perfect brown sear on the outside, while the inside of the steak remains pink and juicy.

-Once a carbon steel pan is preheated, the heat is nicely retained so you get the requisite sear for an amazing steak.
-If the steak is thick and the center is not cooked, you can slide the pan straight in the oven to finish it off.
+Once a carbon steel pan is preheated, the heat is nicely retained, so you get the requisite sear for an amazing steak.
+If the steak is thick and the center is not cooked, you can slide the pan straight into the oven to finish it off.

 OK, without further ado, let’s push right ahead with our best carbon steel pans reviews…